datawire/spectra/docs/guides/06-errors.md

 ### NOT_ACCEPTABLE

-**Message: The server can't produce a representation for your accept header**
+**Message: The server can't produce a representation for your accept header.
+Please contact Blackbird support for more details.**

 **Returned Status Code: `406`**